pepijnvn/dracula-pro-for-warp/INSTALL.md

 ```

-2. Copy the unzipped theme from it's location to your Warp config directory
+2. Copy the unzipped theme from it's location to your Warp config directory:

 ```
 cp ~/desktop/dracula_pro.yaml ~/.warp/themes/